SanjeevSharmasan/sanjeevsharmasan.github.io/docs/linkedin-post-gcc-series-all-5-parts.md

 ---

+### LinkedIn Post - Short Version

+📊 **The skill that got you hired 5 years ago won't get you promoted tomorrow.**

+GCC roles are hungry for: RPA, Data Analytics, Python, SQL, AI/ML

+Most CAs think these are "too technical."
+They're not.

+I've mapped a 12-month skill acquisition plan for each.

+See the roadmap and business case: https://sanjeevsharmasan.github.io/blogs/gcc-technical-skills-revolution-part-2.html

+#GCC #Upskilling #Finance #Skills

+---

 ## PART 3: "Navigating Your First GCC Role: From Day 1 to Impact"

 ### LinkedIn Post - Long Version